Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 Important to consider

-Chorea minor is characterized by a paroxysmal manifestation.
-Average duration abnormal process is twelve weeks.
+Minor chorea is characterized by paroxysmal manifestations.
+Average duration the abnormal process is twelve weeks.
 In some cases pathological period lasts twelve months.

 Against this background, a sick child often complains of: